Entry guide · 2026 edition

 The tax-free shopping QR: why it stopped working

-If you read a 2024 or early 2025 guide, the third QR code was meant to streamline tax-free shopping at major retailers.
+If you read a 2024 or early 2025 guide, the tax-free QR code was meant to streamline tax-free shopping at major retailers.
 In practice, that workflow has unraveled in 2026.
 Japan is restructuring its tax-exemption system for foreign visitors — the new model moves toward a refund-at-the-airport-on-departure scheme rather than a discount-at-purchase scheme.
 Most retailers we checked in early 2026 (Bic Camera, Don Quijote, Uniqlo flagships, department stores) no longer scan the Visit Japan Web tax-free QR.

 The practical advice: keep your purchase receipts and tax-free paperwork from each store.
 At Narita, Haneda or Kansai, claim your refund at the customs counter on departure rather than relying on the QR at point of sale.
 Do not skip the tax-free section in Visit Japan Web — registering it is harmless and may matter again as the new system stabilises — but plan around the receipt-based workflow for your actual trip.